jeffdoolittle/jeffdoolittle.github.com/mentoring.md

 Individuals I have mentored have gone on to work for companies of all sizes from startup ventures to Fortune 100 companies.

 **Start with yourself.** What aspiration can you pursue which rises above all others in importance and priority?
-This focus, this North Star, must drive every other decision you make.
+This focus, this *North Star*, must drive every other decision you make.

 Learn to **think for yourself.** This requires significant, nearly comprehensive brain rewiring.
 Do not let anyone hand your opinions to you.